Naggi-Goishi/hpbooks/README.md

 I have a dream in which

 - **Every human knows the joy and pleasure of intelectual activity.**
-- **People who knows about the joy are encouraged to do intelectual activity.**
+- **People who know about the joy are encouraged to do intelectual activity.**

 I want to take a step to these two goals by building hpbooks.